DEATH PENALTY

 There has not been an execution in Louisiana since 2010.

-Due to pharmaceutical manufacturers’ unwillingness to provide drugs for the purpose of execution, the Louisiana Department of Corrections and Public Safety (DOC) has been unable to procure the lethal injection chemicals needed to carry out executions.
+Due to pharmaceutical manufacturers’ stance against providing drugs for the purpose of execution, the Louisiana Department of Corrections and Public Safety (DOC) has been unable to procure the lethal injection chemicals needed to carry out executions.
 For more than a decade, lethal injection litigation has acted as another barrier for those seeking to restart executions.
 However, in 2022, a federal court dismissed the lethal injection lawsuit, opening the door for the State to resume executions.

 Like the rest of the country, new death sentences in Louisiana are at historic lows.
 Public opinion is shifting, too, with polls showing Louisiana public support for the death penalty declining dramatically.
 An Acadiana poll in 2023 showed strong support for commuting Louisiana’s death sentences to life without parole.